-BoxCast's new beta feature allows you to caption your broadcasts automatically with the press of a button.
+BoxCast's Caption feature allows you to caption your broadcasts automatically with the press of a button.

 Here is how to use it to caption your broadcasts:

 - Navigate to the broadcast you would like to caption and click on the Captions Tab

 - Click the Generate Captions button to start automatically generating captions for that broadcast.